Skip to content

 Share of 3 & 4 Year Olds Enrolled in School

-The share of 3- and 4-year-olds enrolled in school rose significantly from 43.37% to 49.89%, moving Tampa Bay from 17th to 10th place and surpassing the national average.
+The share of 3- and 4-year-olds enrolled in school decreased slightly from 49.89% to 48.25%, moving Tampa Bay from 10th to 13th place and falling just behind the national average.

 INCREASING VALUES